 - Semi-open Adoption: You will each know some identifying information about the other.
 Interactions between yourself and the child either remain through letters or chaperoned visits.
 Check out our pros and cons lists.

-- Open Adoption: Each of you will know identifying information about the other.
+- Open Adoption: Each of you will know to identify information about the other.
 Interactions may be in person.
 The specifics of each open adoption will be discussed by the birth and adoptive parents.
 Check out our pros and cons lists.

 - different abortion procedures